 Marketers need to pick what can be done in real time and what can’t.
-For example, you can’t do an artificial intelligence (AI) model in real time — that takes a long time.
-However, what you can do in real time is do a lookup, impose a rule, ping a database, or ask questions based on past models.
+For example, you can’t build an artificial intelligence (AI) model in real time — that takes a long time.
+However, you can do a lookup, impose a rule, ping a database, or ask questions based on past models.

 It’s much easier for marketers to create and activate segments using customer engagement or AI-based tools within a CDP.
 Optimizing your data infrastructure can help determine your audience’s profile and deliver the most appropriate content.
 Ultimately, helping you win your audience’s loyalty and trust faster.

 The changing role of marketing in digital transformation